Erin Kellyman: Career

 Kellyman appeared in Raised by Wolves, written by Caitlin Moran and her sister Caroline Moran for Channel 4.
 She also appeared in the 2016 BBC sitcom The Coopers Vs The Rest with Tanya Franks and Kerry Godliman, about a trio of adopted children raised by a suburban couple.

 Kellyman was cast as the marauder Enfys Nest in Solo: A Star Wars Story in 2018.
 The role of Nest in Solo: A Star Wars Story has been reported as the "anti-hero we deserve" and "the most important new character introduced in the movie."
 This role was reported to have given Kellyman "global recognition".
 For the role Kellyman had to go through three stages of audition.
 Kellyman only tested with the lead of the film, Alden Ehrenreich, during the third audition, doing both acting and stunt test work.

 Kellyman also appeared in the BBC's adaptation of Les Misérables as Éponine alongside Olivia Colman, Lily Collins, David Oyelowo and Dominic West.
 Kellyman had originally auditioned for the role of Cosette, but was called back for the role of Éponine.
 Kellyman praised the diversity in the BBC production, admitting she never considered she would be able to play such a role in a period drama.

 Kellyman appeared in BBC Two dark comedy series Don't Forget the Driver, starring Toby Jones.
 In 2020, Kellyman played the role of Maya, a child that comes to live with her distant aunt, in the BBC TV drama series Life.
 Kellyman co-stars in the 2021 Disney+ action series The Falcon and the Winter Soldier as Karli Morgenthau, the leader of a radical group called the Flag Smashers, alongside Anthony Mackie and Sebastian Stan.
 Kellyman starred as knight-in-training Jade in the 2022 Disney+ series Willow; a sequel series to the 1988 film of the same name.
 The relationship between Jade and fellow series lead Kit, portrayed by Ruby Cruz, makes the series "the first true franchise on Disney Plus to really center a queer story," according to Polygon.

+Kellyman plays Jimmy Ink/Kellie in the horror film 28 Years Later (2025) and its sequel 28 Years Later: The Bone Temple (2026).
+Kellyman plays the role of Madison Flynn, the Thought Leader and head of the Social Media Team in the 2026 BBC comedy series Twenty Twenty Six.

 Personal life

-Kellyman is openly lesbian, and spoke of how important having her role as Jade from Willow, who is lesbian too, was for her.
+Kellyman is queer, and spoke of how important her role as Jade from Willow, a lesbian character, was for her.